 Platform as a Service

 Providers adopting the PaaS model take responsibility for even more aspects than the IaaS ones.
 It’s no longer needed to maintain an operating system and application runtime, and providers usually have solutions for automatic application scaling.
 It’s worth mentioning that, in this case, the system runs servers in long-running processes and the user is charged per running time, even if there’s no traffic at all.
 Additionally, scaling up usually means adding more processes and load balancers.
 Therefore, when using PaaS you need to beware of excessive scaling to avoid high bills – traffic monitoring and capacity planning is a must.
 If you’re interested in this particular cloud computing model then take a look at AWS Elastic Beanstalk, Heroku or Google App Engine.

 Software as a Service

 In the SaaS approach, everything’s controlled and hosted by a cloud vendor.
 You can only use the software provided in that model.
 Depending on the type of software, some later integrations are possible through various APIs.
-Some popular examples are Microsoft Office 365, Salesforce, Google Apps or Dropbox.
+Some popular examples are Microsoft Office 365, Salesforce, Google Apps and Dropbox.

 Function as a Service